George-Went/Express-Skeleton/ExpressSkeleton.md

 ## Views / Templates
 Templating engines are used to remove HTML code clutter when generating or auto-generating pages.
 One of the most commonly used templating languages is Pug, formally known as Jade.

-> **Note**: Pug was formally known as Jade, some tutorials online still refer to it as such.
+> **Note:** Pug was formally known as Jade, some tutorials online still refer to it as such.

 **Installing Pug**
 Pug can be installed using the node package manager